winitzki/scall/tutorial/programming_dhall.md

 ```

 We implemented `Stream/concat` that concatenates just two streams.
-The Prelude has the function `List/concat` (of type `List (List a) → List a`) that concatenates any number of lists in an outer list.
+The Prelude has the function `List/concat` (of type `List (List a) → List a`) that concatenates any number of lists.
 It turns out that no similar function (of type `Stream (Stream a) → Stream a`) can be implemented for streams.
-The reason is that we could define a value of type `Stream (Stream a)` that corresponds to an infinite stream containing a large number of  empty streams and then a non-empty stream.
+The reason is that we could define a value of type `Stream (Stream a)` that corresponds to an infinite stream that begins with a large number of  empty streams and then perhaps contains a non-empty stream.
 We can visualize this situation informally as `[[], [], ..., [], [1], [], ...`.
 The function that concatenates all those streams must be able to compute the next element of the stream.
 But that requires us to traverse the sequence of streams, skipping all empty streams until a non-empty stream is found.
-This computation cannot be guaranteed to terminate, as we do not know if and when a non-empty stream will be found.
+This computation cannot be guaranteed to terminate, as we do not know in advance if and when a non-empty stream will be found.

-The problem comes from the possibility of empty streams.
+The problem comes from the necessity to skip an unknown number of empty streams.
-For non-empty streams, the concatenating function can be implemented (we will do that below in the chapter "Monads and their combinators").
+If all streams are statically guaranteed to be non-empty, the concatenating function can be implemented (we will do that below in the chapter "Monads and their combinators").

 #### Truncated streams